jao11/XMIMSIM/User-guide.md

 ## <a id="preferences"></a>Global preferences

-Clicking the _Preferences_ button will launch a dialog allowing the user to set some preferences that will be preserved across sessions off XMI-MSIM.
+Clicking the _Preferences_ button in the toolbar will launch a dialog allowing the user to set some preferences that will be preserved across sessions off XMI-MSIM.
 Make sure to press apply after making any changes.

 * [Simulation defaults](#simulationdefaults)
 * [Updates](#updates)